 An exception we’ll discuss below exists for people with modified adjusted gross income (AGI) less than $100,000.
 In certain situations, these taxpayers can deduct up to $25,000 in real estate losses.
 This allowance completed phases out at $150,000, though.

-On the other hand, real estate professionals face no deduction limitations.
-Instead, with this classification, the IRS considers your real estate income nonpassive.
+On the other hand, real estate professionals face no deduction limitations .
+Instead, with this classification, the IRS considers your real estate income non passive.
 This means that you can deduct all of your real estate losses, regardless of income level.

-What is Real Estate Professional Tax Status?
+How Does Real Estate Professional Tax Status Work?

 As stated, real estate investing generally qualifies as a passive activity.
 However, the IRS offers an exception to this rule.
-If you qualify as a real estate professional, the IRS grants you a special real estate professional tax status.
+If you qualify as a real estate professional, the IRS grants you a special real estate professional tax status .

 With this status, the IRS no longer considers your rental real estate activities passive.
 As such, you can deduct all losses from these activities.